Spring Budget 2023: what's new, what's changing and how will your business be affected?

 It can be difficult for a founder to convince an investor to repay their money, but because this money comes tax free, it makes sense for it to form part of the founder’s payments through the business.

-Instant Investment is a structure pioneered by SeedLegals which lets you raise additional funds to top up a funding round after it closes.
+Instant Investment allows you to raise additional funds to top up a funding round after it closes.

 These additional investors sign onto the funding round deal terms, with no room for further negotiation.
 This means you can get funds in immediately and not wait until all investors are lined up for your next round.